-The American National Standards Institute (ANSI) is issuing a new test method, with minimum dynamic coefficient of friction (COF) standard, for slip resistance of hard flooring materials, wet or dry, laboratory or field testing.
-No minimum COF is provided for exterior applications.
-The BOT-3000E digital tribometer is approved for testing.
+The American National Standards Institute (ANSI) is issuing a new test method, with minimum dynamic coefficient of friction (DCOF rating), for slip resistance of hard flooring materials, wet or dry, laboratory or field testing.
+No minimum DCOF is provided for exterior applications.
+The BOT-3000E digital tribometer is used for the testing.

 The Secretariat for the new method is Tile Council of North America, Inc., but 61 organizations from many industries participated in the promulgating of it.